MailTape/MailTape-v1/_posts/2018-04-08-Gaelynn-Lea.md

 ## Trio Da Kali – Yirimadjo
 _Sanjay_: **"**Extending such environmental themes to our planet's rapidly deteriorating climate and biodiversity, this is a shadowy and ominous piece from Rebecca Foon's [Saltland](http://www.saltland.ca/) project.
 Music suitably filled with a complex and dense soundscape making sweet misery out of melody.**"**

 <p id="outroduction">That's all for this morning.
-Thanks for listening and much love and gratitude to [Christine Ott](http://www.christineott.fr/) for being our guest today, and to [Camille Célestin](http://bravocamo.studio/) for this episode's cool illustration!</p>
+Thanks for listening and much love and gratitude to [Gaelynn Lea](https://violinscratches.com/) for being our guest today, and to [Pierre-Julien Fieux](http://pierrejulienfieux.com/) for this episode's illustration!</p>